 - Late morning arrival in Bangkok, the bustling, captivating and fascinating capital of Thailand, situated on the banks of the Chao Phraya River

-Accommodations: 2 nights Khang Residency, Thimphu, Bhutan.
-Included meals: Breakfast, lunch & dinner.
+2 nights Osel Hotel, Thimphu, Bhutan.
+Breakfast, lunch & dinner.

 - Transfer to the airport to continue your journey to Paro, Bhutan via Druk Air

-- After customs formalities, board your motor coach for the scenic drive to Thimphu
+- After customs formalities, board your vehicle for the scenic drive to Thimphu

-After customs formalities, board your motor coach for the scenic drive to Thimphu, Bhutan's capital city, passing through a bucolic landscape dotted with rice paddy fields, apple orchards, and quaint villages.
-Time permitting; enjoy a panoramic tour of Thimphu Valley upon arrival.
-Thimphu is situation at an elevation of 8,200 feet.
+After customs formalities, board your vehicle for the scenic drive to Thimphu, Bhutan's capital city, passing through a bucolic landscape dotted with rice paddy fields, apple orchards, and quaint villages.
+Time permitting, enjoy a panoramic tour of Thimphu Valley upon arrival.
+Thimphu is situated at an elevation of 8,200 feet.